Search by Keyword

 By this time, however, the local police had already entered the Apple building and made it up to the roof with the intention of calling the show to a halt.
 They had received numerous complaints about The Beatles disturbing the peace, so they proceeded to instruct assistant Mal Evans to shut off the band's amplifiers.
 After the amps were turned back on quickly thereafter, they proceeded to complete the song with the understanding that they better end it there or else be taken into custody.
 Had that not occurred, who's to say if The Beatles would have continued the performance and what they might have played.
 Nonetheless, acknowledging that the show was over, John quipped to those nearby about being grateful that his group had “passed the audition” and they promptly exited the roof, leaving the lugging of their equipment to Mal Evans and others.

 In order to promote the song “Get Back” when it was released as a single in the spring of 1969, filmed footage from this rooftop performance was synchronized with the studio version that appeared on the record.
-This promo film was shown in Britain on four episodes of the popular music TV show “Top Of The Pops,” while it was shown only once in the US on “The Glen Campbell Goodtime Hour” on April 30th, 1969, five days before the 45 was in the record shops.
+This promo film was shown in Britain on four episodes of the popular music TV show “Top Of The Pops,” while it was shown only once in the US on “The Glen Campbell Goodtime Hour” on April 30th, 1969, five days before the single was in the record shops.

-When the “Let It Be” movie was released on May 13th, 1970, it included two full versions of “Get Back” from the rooftop performance, the first being a composite edit of the first two live performances of the song, complete with John's dedicating the song to “Daisy, Morris and Tommy” after it concluded This footage shows how rickety their performance set up was on the roof, the floorboards under George's feet bending whenever he shifted his feet.
+When the “Let It Be” movie was released on May 13th, 1970, it included two full versions of “Get Back” from the rooftop performance, the first being a composite edit of the first two live performances of the song, complete with John's dedicating the song to “Daisy, Morris and Tommy” after it concluded.
+This footage shows how rickety their performance set up was on the roof, the floorboards under George's feet bending whenever he shifted his feet.

-The second version featured in the film was the full final rendition complete with police presence.
-This footage shows that the policemen were already on the roof before the final “Get Back” performance was played, Paul smiling in wonder as to whether they should actually go ahead and play the song.
+The second version featured in the released "Let It Be" film was the full final rendition complete with police presence.
+This footage shows that the policemen were already on the roof before the final “Get Back” performance was played, Paul smiling in wonder as to whether they should actually go ahead and perform the song.
 Nonetheless, John counts it off and they go through with it anyway.
 Mal Evans is seen trying to interrupt John and George, telling them the that the police want them to stop.
 Mal Evans turns both guitarists amplifiers off but George is seen here turning his back on, Mal Evans relenting and turning John's back on as well.
 Mal Evans is then shown trying to pacify the policemen as the song continues on, assuring them that this was indeed the last song they would perform.
 The Beatles and Billy Preston played with much enthusiasm, knowing that this was the final song of the day.
 Mal Evans is then shown assuring the officers that The Beatles, the most popular musical artists in the world at the time, would be finishing their performance in the next couple of minutes, this satisfying them enough to exit the roof.
 After the song was completed, The Beatles are then seen proceeding to set down their instruments to make their exit, Paul thanking Maureen for her cheers and John giving his final “passed the audition” announcement.

 To end the film, the section of the coda from the studio recording of “Get Back” on January 28th, 1969 was heard as a backdrop to some credits and a still shot of The Beatles about to exit the Apple roof.
 This exact audio was intended as the final “Get Back (reprise)” track on both of the proposed “Get Back” albums, the movie's closing moments possibly being made to coincide with the soundtrack album's final track, although it ended up not being used.